navadeep-karnakota/mysmart-demo/README.md

 # mysmart-demo
-This is my first Repository
+This is my first Git Repository
+Author:Navadeep